apache/nuttx/arch/README.txt

 arch/pjrc-8051
     8051 Microcontroller.
 This port is not quite ready for prime time.

+arch/z80
+    z80 Microcontroller.
+    STATUS: Functional with no known defects.
+There are still several OS features that have not yet been tested (e.g., networking).

 The following architecture directories are deprecated.
-They have been replaced by the logic in arm/arm and will deleted when arch/arm is fully verified.
+They have been replaced by the logic in arm/arm and will deleted at some point in the future.

 arch/c5471
     Replaced with arch/arm/include/c5471 and arch/arm/src/c5471